ArturRejment/gym-app-api/README.md

 # How to run the server

+## With Docker
+- Set the project with `docker-compose run gymserver`
+- Run servers with `docker-compose up`
+- Build project with `docer-compose build`
+- To migrate the database open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py migrate`

+## Without Docker
 - Clone this repo
+- Create Postgres DB locally
+- Go to the Django project settings: `backend > settings.py`
+- Find `DATABASES` dictionary and change db credentials to match with yours
 - Create virtual environment with command `python -m venv env`
 - Type `env\Scripts\activate.bat` to activate the environment
 - Type `pip install -r requirements.txt` to install all the necessary libs
-- Go to the backend location with `cd backend`
-- Set the database with two commands: `python manage.py makemigrations` and then `python manage.py migrate`
+- Set the database with `python manage.py migrate`
 - Run server with `python manage.py runserver`

-## View the database
+## Manage the database
-If you want to view your database, create a super user and go to the admin page.
+If you want to manage your database, create a super user and go to the admin page.

+- If you use Docker open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py createsuperuser`
-- Open directory where is `manage.py` file
-- Create super user with `python manage.py createsuperuser`
+- If not, make sure you have virtual env active, open directory where is `manage.py` file and type `python manage.py createsuperuser`
 - Provide the required informations like username, email, password etc.
 - Run the server, go to the `http://127.0.0.1:8000/admin` and log in with credentials provided in the previous step

+## Testing

+To run the tests while using Docker open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py test`

+If you're not using Docker make sure you have virtual env active and type `python manage.py test`

 # Endpoints